meeranh/LockUp/README.md

 A web-based password manager that does not depend on an external server
 <img width="960" alt="LockUp" src="https://user-images.githubusercontent.com/102342274/219704812-3bd042ce-b242-435c-8010-b292acb47fd3.png">

+The backend server that integrates LockUp with MongoDB can be found [here](https://github.com/meeranh/LockUpBackend)

 ## File structure

 ```